 How do I make baked ravioli?

 A quick saute of onion and garlic with dried oregano will start the flavorful base.
-Then brown some spicy Italian sausage and pour in a splash of red wine before adding store bought pasta sauce and fresh spinach.
+Then brown some spicy Italian sausage and pour in a splash of red wine.

-Stir in refrigerated ravioli and add fresh mozzarella.
-Then bake until bubbly, melty and delicious.
+Add fresh mozzarella and bake until bubbly, melty and delicious.

 Do I have to boil the pasta in this baked ravioli?